aws/aws-durable-execution-sdk-js/LANGUAGE_SDK_SPECIFICATION.md

 ### Version 1.2 (December 20, 2025)

-- Clarified side-effects rule: allowed if they don't affect operation order (Section 2.5)
+- Clarified side-effects rule: allowed if they don't affect operation order (Sections 2.5, 14.3)
 - Changed async integration from MUST to SHOULD (Section 11.2)
-- Moved mermaid state diagrams into Section 4 operation definitions, removed Appendix C
+- Moved mermaid state diagrams into Section 4 operation definitions, removed old Appendix C
+- Fixed EXECUTION state diagram to show it starts in STARTED state (no START action)

 ### Version 1.1 (December 9, 2025)